NOMYUM/2018-fall-dms104/project03-design-vision/instructions.md

 Think of the *Design Vision* as your book of rules that you’ll use when you design the actual product in the next and final section of the course.
 And remember, the rules you write must be related to information you pulled together in your U&DA document.

-In our book, *Design for the Digital Age*, the Design Vision is described in terms of a presentation, but in DMS 104 you'll be putting together a document only.
-The document will summarize  data that your design team pulled together after the User and Domain Analysis based on the instruction from these chapters:
+In our book, *Design for the Digital Age*, the Design Vision is described in terms of a presentation, but in DMS 104 you'll be putting together a document only based on the instruction from these chapters:

 - Framework (Chapters 14, 15, 16)
 - Design Language (Chapters 17, 18)